 The area is one of the most interesting and bustling places to see in Antwerp on Sunday.
 It is a comfortable 10-minute walk from the Grote Markt, yet in those 10 minutes tourists seem to fade away completely and locals reclaim their ground.
 Expect to find vintage clothing, vintage design pieces, antique stores and art galleries sprinkled with a few design stores in between.
 This is a place where the cool kids in town go and do their shopping.

-Map of things to do during a weekend in Antwerp
+Map of Things to Do During a Weekend in Antwerp

 Check out this interactive Google Map which lists all the places mentioned in this two days in Antwerp guide.
 The hotels are the purple dots on the map, while the activities are bright red.